kingstonduy/WebApplication/HW4/README.md

 - Prepare sql-connection.jar

 ### Set up netbeans
-Unzip the attached file project.zip and use netbeans to open it
+Unzip the attached file project.zip and use netbeans to open it.

 ### Set up JDBC connection
-go to Source Packages/connection/connectionDB.java line 16 to change your host, username add password
+Go to Source Packages/connection/connectionDB.java. line 16 to change your host, username add password.

 ### Prepare DATA in mysql workbench
 create database name= "student_manager" (without quotation mark). use the attached sql queries in folder DATA_SET to create necessary tables.
-Remember to use the same name otherwise it will bug as shiet
+Remember to use the same name otherwise it will bug as shiet.

 ###  Ressolve conflict